Catoverflow/ROBDD/README.md

 ~~~~
 Usage: ROBDD [-Ssco] [-o filename]
  -S           - Check if the proposition is All-SAT
  -s           - Check if the proposition is Any-SAT
+ -A           - Construct ROBDD under fixed ASCII order,
+                smallest variable at top
+ -a (default) - Construct ROBDD under parsing order
  -c           - Return SAT count for the proposition
  -t           - Return ROBDD construction time cost
  -o filename  - Print ROBDD to filename.svg
 ~~~~

+*Note: `-a` is a heuristic approach, `-A` may result in over-sized ROBDD*

 Input your proposition then.